Buzaabah/FRS159/_modules/week-04.md

 - [Slides coming soon]
 - Reflection:
   - Read about data annotation and data labeling through this [blog](https://toloka.ai/blog/annotation-vs-labeling/), summerise in one paragraph what is annotation and why it is necessary.
   - [Adelani et al., MasakhaNER: Named Entity Recognition for African Languages](https://aclanthology.org/2021.tacl-1.66.pdf).
-Read abstract, section 3 of focus languages and section 4 about the Data and annotation methodology
+Read abstract, section 3 of focus languages and section 4 about the Data and annotation methodology.
   - [Cheikh et al., MasakhaPOS: Part-of-Speech Tagging for Typologically Diverse African Languages](https://aclanthology.org/2023.acl-long.609.pdf).
 Read the abstract, all of section 4 about data and annotation and section 5 annotation challenges.

 </div>